tapaskhanra1998/TuteDude-Python-Course/README.md

 # TuteDude-Python-Course

-# Basic Mathematical Operations in Python
+# Assignment 1: Basic Mathematical Operations in Python

 ## Purpose
 This project contains Python programs to perform basic mathematical operations such as: